 In the end, Picasso’s extraordinary use of color allowed him to portray the suffering of The Old Guitarist vividly.
 The artist’s desolation and hopelessness are themes he constantly struggles with, but at the same time, he speaks of hope and the guitarist’s power to overcome the opposing forces that surround his art.

-To put it another way, such a semiotic hermeneutics of chroma compels us to acknowledge that hues do not merely decorate but enact discourse; color becomes a form of material rhetoric that produces social knowledge, preserves mnemonic residues, and instructs spectators in the grammar of empathy.
-Through this portrayal, the Blue Period is not merely an aesthetic phase but an ethical and moral practice that empowers pigment as a sign of goodness, and The Old Guitarist becomes a dialogue of signs where blue both captures suffering and hints at a fragile cosmology of survival.
+In other words, a semiotic hermeneutics of chroma forces us to recognize that colors enact discourse; color becomes a type of material rhetoric that generates social knowledge, maintains mnemonic residues, and teaches viewers the grammar of the heart.
+By depicting the Blue Period as an ethical and moral practice that empowers pigment as a symbol of goodness, The Old Guitarist becomes a dialogue of signs in which blue both conveys anguish and alludes to a precarious cosmology of survival.

 References